 On the day of the body cleanse, you can enjoy as many meals as you wish, as long as they consist of the following kinds of food:

-- fresh vegetables or fruits and their juices;
+- fresh vegetables and their juices;

 - fresh vegetable soup;